-I'm a sociable, active and creative scientist at the University of Bristol.
+I’m a sociable, active and creative scientist at the University of Bristol.
 I’m also a keen baker, face-painter, weight-lifter and fairy godmother.

 Hi, I’m Kaitlin.
-I live in Bristol (and have done for the past 10 years!) with 4 house-mates, one of whom is my boyfriend, Tom, and my best friend, also confusingly called Tom.
-I like exercising – I go to the gym quite a lot and attend a Latin American Zumba-style class every week, called Cuba tone.
+I live in Bristol (and have done for the past 10 years!) with my boyfriend, Tom, and my best friend, also confusingly called Tom.
+I like exercising – I go to the gym quite a lot and attend a Latin American Zumba-style class every week, called Cuba tone (remotely in this isolation!).
 I also love supporting my boyfriend run marathons and in awe of him (and anyone) who can endure running (I hate running!).
 I’m a pescatarian so my favourite food is probably fish (especially salmon), so don’t think I could be a strict vegetarian or vegan but would love to try.

 I’m quite creative – in my spare time, I like knitting, cooking and baking.
 I have applied for the Great British Bake Off a couple of times but unfortunately didn’t get through.
 Even still, I make a pretty great chocolate cake.
 I also do a bit of face painting for private and public events.
 I have lots of tattoos, most of which include some sort of watercolour or bright colours.